Jadashi97/Jadashi97/README.md

     A Full Stack developer.
 Currently learning and dabbling in both FrontEnd and BackEnd stuff to add onto my skills.
     Down to Earth and trying to be the best possible version of myself.
-    Looking to jump on a help on any open source porjects
+    Looking to jump on a help on any open source porjects Looking for anyone ready to hire.
+My daily commits speak to my perseverence and work ethic

     Pronoun  : He/Him/His
     Nationality : South Sudanese 🇸🇸